 My husband called me ‘the Queen of Shopping’ when we lived in the Middle East and I wrote on subjects like ‘Bargaining 101’.
-But no amount of years spent drinking tea with carpet sellers from Morocco to Dubai prepared me for bargaining for beads at a Mara village in Kenya.
+But no amount of years spent drinking tea with carpet sellers from Morocco to Dubai prepared me for bargaining for beads at a Mara village in Kenya for some Masai Mara take-homes.

 At the end of our visit to the Mara village in the Maasai Mara I strolled through the market admiring the vibrant beaded jewellery and other arts and crafts on display at the stalls – bangles, necklaces, earrings, anklets, headdresses, spears, bowls, you name it, everything was decorated with beads.